Githubfevcee/AIreadmeTest/README.md

 - [ ] Support from non-AI-based tools
 - [ ] Implementation of [Marathon](https://github.com/Unity-Technologies/marathon-envs)

 The project is work in progress.
-Unprocessed optimisation methods may be subject of change.
+Unprocessed optimization methods may be subject of change.

 ## Training
 In order to generate a custom AI model, it is advisable to first optimize the training process and tailor it to the available hardware.